Roland MKS-20

-The Roland MKS-20 is a digital piano–type sound module released by Roland Corporation in February 1986, simultaneously with the Roland RD-1000 digital stage piano.
+The Roland MKS-20 is a digital piano–type sound module released by Roland Corporation in 1986, simultaneously with the Roland RD-1000 digital stage piano.
 The MKS-20 and RD-1000 share the same "Structured/Adaptive Synthesis" sound engine; the RD-1000 integrates that engine into a musical keyboard-type MIDI controller with size, weight, and features similar to the Roland MKB-1000.
 Both the RD-1000 and MKS-20 feature eight keyboard sounds, including grand piano, electric piano, harpsichord, vibraphone, and clavinet.
 Both have three effects units built in: stereo chorus, stereo tremolo, and a three-band equalizer with a sweepable mid-range.

 Features

 Structured / adaptive synthesis

 Roland's structured/adaptive synthesis (SAS) has been described as a "sophisticated re-synthesis technique which involves a highly accurate computer analysis of 'real' sounds, from which a near replica can be synthesised."
 Roland engineers created samples of each of the 88 keys of various grand pianos, played at 128 different velocities (i.e. everything from very soft to very loud), and then did analysis of the waveform changes.
 The resulting algorithm of harmonic/velocity sound relationships was put on a VLSI chip.

 Roland released the SAS system in Autumn 1986 with several different products, including: